-Opportunities Landscaping Interventions Participants highlighted that there were a number of places within the town that could benefi fountains, gardens, sculptures, and other public art.
-Additional trees and planting were also c Broadband provision The Masterplan will aim to look at local services provision including broadband.
+Challenges Opportunities Lack of green space It was felt that the town lacked green spaces - with the exception of the GAA ground.
+Landscaping Interventions Participants highlighted that there were a number of places within the town that could benefit from decorative features such as small fountains, gardens, sculptures, and other public art.
+Additional trees and planting were also called for throughout Paulstown.
+Essential Services Utilities infrastructure was highlighted as a challenge - particularly waste disposal / recycling, water, and sewerage.
+Broadband provision The Masterplan will aim to look at local services provision including broadband.
+Flooding and Drainage Some participants highlighted flooding in the northern part of the town as a challenge.
+Lack of Identity Participants highlighted their concern that the town did not have pre-existing identity that was sufficiently distinctive.
 Urban design and cohesion Looking at urban design mechanisms that encourage community cohesion and identify.
-Central Electronic Community Sign One group felt that the town could benefit from an electronic sign, which could be used to inf Train Station / Halt Participants in several groups felt that Paulstown would benefit from a station or halt on the a Bus Services A bus loop service was proposed by one group of participants, to connect Paulstown with new It was suggested this would be a benefit to both young people and older people in the town Addressing Dereliction Participants highlighted dereliction within the town as a key challenge, suggesting that the Co be available to address this.
-Excellent Pub s Paulstown's pubs were felt to be a strength.
-Sports / Tourism Amenities Participants felt that the town had untapped potential as a sporting or tourism destination, sec efit from decorative features such as small o called for throughout Paulstown.
+Central Electronic Community Sign One group felt that the town could benefit from an electronic sign, which could be used to inform the community about upcoming events.
+Traffic and Car Parking Traffic in Paulstown was felt to be both too heavy and at times, too fast, while available car parking was felt to be insufficient.
+Train Station / Halt Participants in several groups felt that Paulstown would benefit from a station or halt on the adjacent railway line.
+Bus Services A bus loop service was proposed by one group of participants, to connect Paulstown with nearby Bagenalstown and Gowran.
+It was suggested this would be a benefit to both young people and older people in the town Lack of Services Addressing Dereliction The lack of local services was mentioned by several groups who called for reinstatement of key services including a post office, pharmacy, and local doctor surgery.
+Participants highlighted dereliction within the town as a key challenge, suggesting that the Council or central funding might be available to address this.
+Lack of Employment Opportunities It was felt that Paulstown didn't offer sufficient employment opportunities to retain young people Excellent Pubs Paulstown's pubs were felt to be a strength.
+Schooling and Activities for Children Sports / Tourism Amenities Residents said that the local school was at capacity and there was not sufficient playground space for young children.
+Participants felt that the town had untapped potential as a sporting or tourism destination, sectors that could be encouraged.